-In this section we publish some data tables from our 2014 survey.
+In this section we publish the detailed data tables from our 2015 survey.
 We start with a country-based view of the findings, which includes a brief overview of media characteristics and the most important data points in terms of digital news.

 - United States